Janet Devlin – Running with Scissors

 It’s this feeling of honesty that really brings the album as a whole together – it permeates each song, whether it’s cheerful, melancholy or a combination of the two.
 There’s a certain quality to the music that give the impression of a sharp mind behind it all.
 Devlin’s lyrics are clever and relatable, and work wonderfully with the music to make a really solid record.
 Overall, Running with Scissors is a delightful summer album that you’ll return to in winter when you want a taste of cheerful and intelligent music.

-Running with Scissors was released on 9th June 2014, for further information or to order the album visit here.
+Running with Scissors was released on 9th June 2014.
+For further information or to order the album visit Janet Devlin’s website here.

 Watch the video for House of Cards here: